 Use a large fork to blend the cheese and butter into the flour slightly breaking up the little pieces.
 A fork is better than your hands, as a fork won’t heat the batter up and your hands – especially if you have hot hands- will.
 In the biscuit baking world, keep your cool – until the biscuits are baking, warmth is not your friend.

-Finally add the buttermilk.
 For us in Charlotte, a lot of South Carolina is as local as much of North Carolina; and so I thought it would be fun to incorporate Clemson Blue Cheese into this recipe.
-Clemson Blue cheese is made with whole milk from Hickory Hill Milk, a three-generation family-run dairy in Edgerfield, SC. owned by Clemson alum Watson Dorn and his wife Lisa.
+Clemson Blue cheese is made with whole milk from Hickory Hill Milk, a three-generation family-run dairy in Edgefield, SC. owned by Clemson alum Watson Dorn and his wife Lisa.

 Rolling out biscuits and cutting them with a cutter offers up all sorts of opportunities to over process your dough.
 You don’t want to add too much flour as you roll or pat out the dough – this will bake into biscuits that may resemble a hockey puck.
 Likewise, take care if and when you use a biscuit cutter.
 Don’t twist the cutter back and forth to cut a round out of the dough, just dip the cutter first into a bit of flour – just enough to coat and then cut the biscuit with one quick down and then up motion.

-To all together avoid the problem of kneading in too much flour, I prefer making drop biscuits. and I like to bake then in a Cast Iron Skillet, although they work equally well on a baking sheet.
-No real reason, to use cast iron, at first I did it because it offered good presentation value; but truth is, it does add a nice golden crust to the outside of the biscuits and I personally like that crispy crunch the crust offers.
+To all together avoid the problem of kneading in too much flour, I prefer making drop biscuits. and I like to bake then in a cast iron skillet , although they work equally well on a baking sheet.
+Aside from a nice homemade look to your finished biscuits, the cast iron adds a nice golden crust to the outside of the biscuits.
+I personally like that crispy crunch the crust offers.
 Spray the pan with a bit of cooking spray to lightly coat the pan.
-Remember, this isn’t cornbread, its biscuits where cold is king – so, no need to heat the pan first.
+Remember, this isn’t cornbread, its biscuits where cold is king; so, no need to heat the pan first.

-For perfect drop biscuits, use an ice cream scoop to scoop up balls of the batter and place them side by side in the pan.
-The fact that you use the scoop keeps the size uniform and the fact that you place them side by side helps them to support each other during the baking time, rising to their full potential.
+For perfect drop biscuits, use an ice cream scoop.
+Scoop up balls of the batter and place them side by side in the pan.
+Using the scoop keeps the biscuit size uniform.
+Placing them side by side helps them to support each other during the baking time.
+This way the biscuits rise to their full potential.

 Before baking, gently dab the top of the biscuits with a bit of melted butter.
 Bake the biscuits in a preheated 375 degree oven for 20-25 minutes until golden brown.